RaidcoreGG/api-cdi/AddonHost/API/README.md

 If you just need an example, not a guide, refer to [the Compass Mod](https://github.com/RaidcoreGG/GW2-Compass).

+Also check out the 1:1 port of the [ArcDPS Combatdemo](https://github.com/RaidcoreGG/Nexus-ArcDPS_CombatDemo).

 If you just want the definitions look at [`Nexus.h`](https://github.com/RaidcoreGG/RCGG-lib-nexus-api).

 Each addon loaded by the host requires to have one function exported `GetAddonDef`.
 The signature is as simple as it gets, all it has to do is return a pointer to a struct with the addon's definitions: `AddonDefinitions* GetAddonDef()`.